On Mar, 4 2022

 Creating and maintaining a strong contact center requires a unique set of circumstances.
 But, at the end of day, the main objective is focused on creating positive customer experiences to assist in retaining and increasing revenue.
 While this may sound simple enough in theory, some contact centers can lose sight of how agent morale has a direct impact on how a customer interacts with their business.
 The phrase “The customer is always right” is now dated, but some contact centers may place customer demands way ahead of their own agents in fear of losing money.

 Going too far in one direction – either to meet customer or agent needs – can have significant consequences on the operations of a contact center.
-Here’s a look at why balancing the agent experience and customer experience matters in a contact center.
+Here’s a look at why balancing the contact center agent experience and customer experience matters in a contact center.

 Happy agents usually results in happy customers – A customer experience may start when they pick up the phone, send an email, or start a chat session but the response of the agent is what can truly make or break their opinion of your business.
 It’s a reason why more contact centers are shifting away from solely measuring customer-focused metrics, like CSAT or NPS, and are now evaluating agent-centric data as well (such as adherence, quality scores, and absenteeism).
 Agents who feel comfortable and happy in their role are more likely to stick around, which both reduces overheads costs and improves the morale of your team.